 - 1. Demonstrate a strong understanding of the theoretical foundation of music and apply it. - 2.
-Develop aural and sight-singing skills, so that they are able to use a seeing ear and a hearing eve with ease. - 3.
-Develop accomplished performance proficiency in their major applied area.
+Develop aural and sight-singing skills, so that they are able to use a seeing ear and a hearing eye with ease.

-- 4. Demonstrate a functional foundation in piano skills. - 5.
-Develop a full understanding of the history of music as an aesthetic discipline, the role of music in the development of civilization, and the mutual influence exerted by music and history upon one another. - 6.
+- 3. Develop accomplished performance proficiency in their major applied area. - 4.
+Demonstrate a functional foundation in piano skills. - Develop a full understanding of the history of music as an aesthetic discipline, the role of music in the development of civilization, and the mutual influence exerted by music and history upon one another. - 6.
 Demonstrate a comfortable ability to rehears and lead music performance organizations. - 7.
-Demonstrate a basic level of comfort in playing a variety of instruments and in teaching them. - 8.
-The Learner and Learning: The teacher candidate understands how children learn and develop, including the consideration of individual differences, while creating a positive environment. - 9.
-Content Knowledge & Application: The teacher candidate demonstrates mastery of content area information while creating authentic learning experiences that focus on critical thinking, problem solving, and a variety of perspectives. - 10.
+Demonstrate a basic level of comfort in playing a variety of instruments and in teaching them. - The Learner and Learning: The teacher candidate understands how children learn and develop, including the consideration of individual differences, while creating a positive environment. - Content Knowledge & Application: The teacher candidate demonstrates mastery of content area information while creating authentic learning experiences that focus on critical thinking, problem solving, and a variety of perspectives. - 10.
 Instructional Practice: The teacher candidate plans for instruction using a variety of pedagogical approaches and assessments. - 11.
 Professional Responsibility: The teacher candidate is an ethical and reflective practitioner who collaborates with constituents for student growth and their own professional improvement.

-Pre-Education Requirements: Students who are interested in Music Education (K-12) must earn a minimum 3.0 GPA in a prescribed liberal arts preeducation program, have a minimum 3.0 cumulative GPA, and successfully pass all three Core Academic Skills for Educators tests (reading = 156, writing = 162, and mathematics = 150) before they are formally admitted to the Teacher Education program of the University.
+Pre-Education Requirements: Students who are interested in Music Education (K-12) must earn a minimum 3.0 GPA in a prescribed liberal arts preeducation program, have a minimum 3.0 cumulative GPA, and successfully pass all three Core Academic Skills for Educators tests before they are formally admitted to the Teacher Education program of the University.
 The preeducation course requirements are:

-- Complete the following, minimum grade B: SPCH 103 or 126, EDUC 111, 145, 244, 280; complete PSYC 212, minimum grade C. These courses will be counted in computing the minimum 3.0 GPA for this major. - Additional pre-education requirements to be completed, but not counted as credits in the major or in computing the minimum 3.0 GPA required for this major, include: ENGL 101

-(minimum grade of B required); a math course, a science course, and PSYC 101, (each requiring a minimum grade of C)
+- Complete the following, minimum grade B: EDUC 111, 145, 244, 280; complete PSYC 212, minimum grade C. These courses will be counted in computing the minimum 3.0 GPA for this major. - Additional pre-education requirements to be completed, but not counted as credits in the major or in computing the minimum 3.0 GPA required for this major, include: ENGL 101 (minimum grade of B required); a math course, a science course, and PSYC 101, (each requiring a minimum grade of C)

-Prerequisites for courses in the major include FREN 101.
-No D grades are accepted.
-HIST 104, 105 and MUSC 105 are strongly recommended.
+Prerequisites for courses in the major include: HIST 104, 105 and MUSC 105 are strongly recommended.

-Requirements for the Major 92 semester credits (pre-education program and the below)
+Requirements for the Major 96 semester credits (pre-education program and the below)

-- EDUC 242, FREN 102
+- EDUC 242

 - MUSC 101 (All Music Education majors are required to attend a minimum of 10 concerts/performances each semester.)

-- MUSC 131, 132, 231, 232, 331, 332, 242
+- MUSC 131, 132, 231, 232, 331, 332, 242, 253, 254, 313

 - EDUC 306 or 307

 - MUSC 311, 312

 - EDUC 308 or 309

-- EDUC 442 or 443
+- MUSC 442

-- MUSC 341
+- MUSC 341, 342

 - MUSC 121 or other approved ensemble (All Music Education majors are required to be enrolled in ensemble every semester of residency and accumulate a minimum of six semesters.

 - 12 credit hours in a single applied area

 - Piano proficiency (prior to Junior status)

-- EDUC 420, 425
+- EDUC 421, 420, 425

 - MUSC 450